Melody, Models & a bit of Bill BaileyComments Off on Melody, Models & a bit of Bill Bailey

 Check out some resources and content you might have missed around the DSMusic space recently.

 Are you looking for some online lessons that are ready-made, fully interactive and are great for self-directed learning?
 Searching for some handy resources if students are stuck isolating away from your classroom?

 Lessons 1 to 16 of the Musicianship & Aural Training Level One Student Book are now accessible online for FREE to all those who already own, and have activated the digital resources for, a Level 1 teacher or student product, so if you’re one of those people, take a look here.

 If you don’t have a Level One product, you can access these 16 online lessons – that come complete with interactive PDFs that link to videos, audio, answers and more – for the introductory price of only $5!
-You can take a look at a FREE sample lesson here or just head over to the Level One page and select “Student Online Lessons” to get these ready-made resources.

 This can be set after students have completed Level 2 Lesson 33 of Musicianship & Aural Training for the Secondary School Level Two or with any students who are ready to try their hand at being creative with what they’ve learned.

 Have a go at the Major Scale – backwards! – with Deb in this video as we strengthen those scale skills.

 For more of these sorts of practice activities – perfect for remote learning, revision or self-directed study, take a look at MLOCM.